Opening balance - What is the opening balance?

 When an opening balance is present

 Opening balances are most important when a company finishes an accounting year, and ends up with a closing balance - the last balance in the accounts.
-This balance is carried forward to the new financial year accounts and then becomes the opening balance - the first entry in the New year.
+This balance is carried forward to the new financial year accounts and then becomes the opening balance - the first entry in the new accounting period.

 In addition, opening balances are important if you transfer your accounts from one accounting system to another.
 In this case, the last entry in the old accounts is the opening balance in the new accounts.